DISCOVER BANGKOK FROM THE HEART OF THE CITY

 Guests can join hands-on workshops to explore traditional Thai painting and crafts with guidance from local artists.
 The house also features a canal-side café, perfect for relaxing with a coffee while enjoying the calm atmosphere of old Bangkok.

-How to get there from Pullman Bangkok Hotel G
+How to Get There from Pullman Bangkok Hotel G

 Option 1: BTS + Taxi

-Option 2: MRT + Taxi
+Option 2: BTS + MRT + Taxi

 Bangkok’s Iconic Temples: Wat Arun, Grand Palace & Wat Pho